Relevant Versions: Artifactory 5 & 6.

 Artifactory async Thread Pool

 One of the most important thread pools in Artifactory is the “async” thread pool.
-This one defines the number of processes that can run in parallel.
+This one defines the number of background processes that can run in parallel.

 In addition to configuring the total number of parallel processes, we can also modify the maximum number of processes that can be queued.